code-423n4/2024-09-panoptic/README.md

 - The diff should start after the commit <https://github.com/code-423n4/2024-09-panoptic/commit/cdadf6972277cb1d26115b1dcac95850493bfa97> on the 2024-09-panoptic repo.

 - Here is the diff: <https://github.com/code-423n4/2024-09-panoptic/compare/cdadf6972277cb1d26115b1dcac95850493bfa97...42db1404332f09c08cd2ed97001e8f93180f54e5>

+- These three contracts are only partially in scope: FactoryNFT.sol (inherited by `PanopticFactory`), MetadataStore.sol (inherited by `PanopticFactory`) and Pointer.sol (a library).
+NONE of the functionality in these contracts or the factory's NFT/ERC721 implementation/issuance is in scope.
+However, the contracts themselves must technically be included in the scope because of their usage in the core contracts, so issues involving any core `PanopticFactory` functionality being compromised due to the introduction of those contracts are valid.

 ### General questions